 Students should dress modestly regardless of the type of clothes that they choose, and be aware that first impressions count and are often dictated by clothing choices.
 Specifically, members of the University community should avoid clothing that is revealing and/or features offensive slogans, language, or advertisements.
 Examples of revealing clothing include but are not limited to: midriffs or halters, mesh or netted shirts, tube tops, low cut blouses, and short shorts.
 Very tight clothing should be avoided.
 Examples of offensive slogans, language or advertisements include but are not limited to: curse words, sexually suggestive language or gestures, and references to alcohol or drugs.

-Attendance in class is mandatory; it will be part of the basis for the grade given.
+Attendance in class is mandatory; since class participation is part of the basis for the grade given, failure to attend means that you cannot participate in class and earn these points.
 If you cannot attend for good reason, either notify me beforehand or as soon as possible afterward.
 This applies even if you have an excused absence.
 You will be expected to do all work of any classes missed, except for pop quizzes.
 If you do not intend to attend regularly, kindly withdraw from the class now.

 Do NOT miss class simply because you do not have an assignment finished.
 Do NOT miss class if you can possibly come; save any absences for sickness or death in the family.
 If you have an extended illness, please contact me to let me know.